 Stitching Curriculum

 Elizabeth works with all ages to create unique, memorable quilts and banners.
 Her specialties include drawing out participants' stories through paper and fabric, creating group art projects to illustrate social history or literature, (ie: group murals of Mid Summer Night’s Dream) and using art to facilitate cross-cultural understanding.
-She is offering workshops in schools and libraries, based on the illustrations from “Abby’s Birds”.
+She is offering workshops in schools and libraries, based on the illustrations from her picture books.

-Abby and her neighbour, Mrs Naka are the fictional characters in Abby’s Birds, the children’s picture book written by Ellen Schwartz and illustrated by Sima Elizabeth Shefrin.
-In this workshop participants create paper portraits of themselves, done in the style of the book's illustrations.
-These paper figures then join the book's characters on paper murals.
-Each participant uses a talking balloon to allow the figures they have created to address questions or comments to Abby and Mrs Naka.
+Meet the characters in Abby's Birds and Once Upon a Bathtime.
+In this workshop children create paper portraits of themselves in the style of the books' illustrations.
+These paper figures then join the books' characters on paper murals.
+Each participant uses a talking balloon to allow the figures they have created to speak directly to the characters in the story.